DiskChunGS: Large-Scale 3D Gaussian SLAM Through Chunk-Based Memory Management: Limitations Future Work

 Our locality-focused keyframe strategy minimizes I/O by avoiding excessive chunk swapping, enabling efficient scaling.
-However, regions visible to only a subset of keyframes may receive fewer optimization constraints than methods with global keyframe access, occasionally causing sparse floating artifacts in transitions.
+However, regions visible to only a subset of keyframes may receive fewer optimization constraints than methods with global keyframe access, which can occasionally cause artifacts in transitions.
 Future work could leverage GPU Direct Storage to reduce chunk-swapping costs and enable more flexible optimization strategies.
+Additionally, integrating a \ac{3dgs} \ac{lod} system would address current limitations in rendering distant objects, and evaluation on ultra-long sequences (10 km+) would further demonstrate scalability.